 8 Studio Art and Graphic Design majors hosted an art walk Saturday evening, April 6, 6PM.
 The students presented their Senior Exhibitions in partial fulfillment of their degree requirements.
 The exhibit spaces involved the Hammons Gallery in Mabee Fine Arts, the lobby gallery of the Verser Theatre and a portion of Lile Hall including the English Department.
 Exhibiting artists included Hunter Soper, Rebekah Poynor,Andrea Lock, Courtney Sharp, Rebecca Houlihan, Jessica Caldwell, Nicole McPhate and Grace Anne Thomas.
 The exhibits were on display through April 30.

-The exhibit will be an installation of handmade paper arranged throughout the gallery space.
+Confluence, Divergence, Concurrence – Hammons Gallery, March 27-April 13, 2012.
+This exhibit featured guest artists Veda and Meda Rives The exhibit was an installation of handmade paper arranged throughout the gallery space.
 “Confluence, Divergence, Concurrence” is a continuation of a series of installations the artists have produced throughout the U.S. and as far away as South Korea and Japan.

 November 12, students and faculty visit with artist Laura Terry at her West Fork, Arkansas studio.